By Nathan Rudyk

 You can track market2world's PR results for CENGN here.

-Paul Brent is Senior Communications Strategist with market2world communications inc. the public relations and product marketing agency for global innovators.
+(Nathan Rudyk is President and CEO with market2world communications inc., the public relations and marketing agency for global innovators.)